stanly3690/HotSpotAnalysis_Plugin/README.md

 A QGIS Plugin to perform Hotspot analysis based on the Python Spatial Analysis Library - [PySAL].

-The Hotspot analysis plugin associate the Z-scores and p-values of the Gi* local statistic ([Getis and Ord, 1992]) for each feature of a points shapefile, characterized by X,Y PROJECTED coordinates and an associated numerical attribute.
+The Hotspot analysis plugin associate the Z-scores and p-values (under Complete Spatial Randomness) of the Gi* local statistic ([Getis and Ord, 1992]) for each feature of a points shapefile, characterized by X,Y PROJECTED coordinates and an associated numerical attribute.
 Output layer enables to indentify hotspots (or coldspots) in the input dataset.

 Positive and statistically significant Z-score indicates intense cluster of high values (hotspot).
 Negative and statistically significant Z-score indicates intense cluster of low values (coldspot).